-The Starbucks cafeteria is situated in the Sixth Form Centre and is open between 8.00am and 3.40pm for Sixth Form Students only, selling hot and cold drinks and snacks.
+There is a 'proud to serve' Starbucks cafeteria situated in the Sixth Form Centre which is open between 8.00am and 3.40pm for Sixth Form Students only, selling hot and cold drinks and snacks.

-The school refectory sells hot and cold food at morning break and lunchtime with Sixth Form Students taking priority in the queue.
+The school Refectory sells hot and cold food at morning break and lunchtime with Sixth Form Students taking priority in the queue.
 They eat formal meals in the Refectory, though some prefer to eat in the canopy area or the Sixth Form Centre.

-The average cost of a two course meal is currently £2.75.
+The average cost of a two course meal is currently £2.80.